 Latest Must-Reads in Public Diplomacy: August 2020

-The August edition of CPD Faculty Fellow Bruce Gregory's public diplomacy reading list is now available.
-Known affectionately at CPD as "Bruce's List," this list is a compilation of books, journal articles, papers and blogs on a wide variety of PD topics and features a number of CPD scholars.
+The 102nd edition of CPD Faculty Fellow Bruce Gregory's public diplomacy reading list is now available.
+Known affectionately at CPD as "Bruce's List," this list is a compilation of books, journal articles, papers and blog posts on a wide variety of PD topics and features a number of CPD scholars.